Marcelobbr/flood_traffic/README.md

 * [Kepler.gl](https://kepler.gl): it is a data-agnostic, high-performance web-based application for visual exploration of large-scale geolocation data sets.
 It is effective to build beautiful data-driven maps and we think it might provide great impact on our audience.
 * Microsoft Power Point: an office package program.
 We used  it to record animations from other programs such as kepler.
 * Windows Fotos: to edit our videos.
+* Audiopedia: a program to edit audio and music.

 # It's All About Data
 ## Data Sources